Cyfrin/moccasin/tests/live/README.md

 # Live

-This is the super integration test, because we spend real testnet ETH to do this.
-The reason, is that we need to test verification.
+This is an integration test, because we spend Sepolia ETH to do this.
+The reason is for testing contract verification.

 ## Requirements